- 1 The London West Hollywood, CA

 Viceroy L'Ermitage Beverly Hills, CA

-If you’re a dog in Beverly Hills, chances are, you’re living a pretty privileged life.
+If you’re a dog in Beverly Hills, chances are you’re living a pretty privileged life.
 That’s definitely the case, anyways, for pooches staying at the Viceroy L’Ermitage Beverly Hills.
-Check-in includes a welcome cookie, glamorous suites are equipped with plush doggie beds, and spa services can be arranged, via Healthy Spot, at the blink of an eye (or wag of a tail).
+Check-in includes a welcome cookie, glamorous suites are equipped with plush custom doggie beds and turn-down treats, and spa services can be arranged via Healthy Spot at the blink of an eye (or wag of a tail).
 For days when a walk and a good belly rub just aren’t enough, you can treat your pup to a blueberry facial, moisturizing paw rub, keratin treatment, or blowout.

 The Little Nell, Aspen, CO